jones406/Homework-3-rpg/README.md

-# Homework 03: Modify JS File to Create Password Generator
+# Random Password Generator App

-## My Task
+## Description
-I was tasked with modifying starter code that should make an application to enable employees to generate random passwords based on criteria they’ve selected.
+Generate random, secure passwords based on criteria you've selected.

-## Given:
-### App needs to:
-1.	run in the browser
-2.	feature dynamically updated HTML and CSS powered by JavaScript code
-3.	have a clean and polished, responsive user interface that adapts to multiple screen sizes

 ## User Story
 AS AN employee with access to sensitive data